cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 ### \_BoundarySurface, globalSolarIrradiance and daylightIlluminance

-The CityGML abstract class `_BoundarySurface` is extended by a number of Energy ADE attributes, in order to store construction information (`boundarySurfaceConstruction`) and refurbishment data (`refurbishmentMeasureOnBoundarySurface`).   the incident global solar irradiances and the daylight illuminances available on each outside boundary surface of the building.
-Moreover,  information about refurbishment measures on roof or facade can characterised the `_BoundarySurface` objects, in the same way that the buildings and openings, through the attribute `refurbishmentMeasureOnBoundarySurface` of type `RefurbishmentMeasure`.
+The CityGML abstract class `_BoundarySurface` is extended by a number of Energy ADE attributes, in order to store construction information (`boundarySurfaceConstruction`) and refurbishment data (`refurbishmentMeasureOnBoundarySurface`).
+Via the general mechanism of attaching time series of meteorological or radiation data to CityGML feature types, the incident global solar irradiances and the daylight illuminances can be related with each outside boundary surface of the building.

 The `globalSolarIrradiance` is the sum of the direct, diffuse and reflected irradiance incident on a outside boundary surface and is generally expressed in